cheapsk9/progress-docs/classes/Window.md

 Close (transition? : bool) : void
 Forces the window to close and cleans up the UI.

+SetSubtitle(text : string) : void
+Sets the subtitle text displayed on the UI, beneath the title.

 ChangeTheme (themeId : number) : void
 ## ⚡ Events